A grieving family in Trump country is fighting to prevent more Covid-19 deaths

 Now, her family is asking the community -- and the country -- to pay it forward by taking measures to stop the spread of Covid-19.

-But Greeley is the seat of Weld County, where leaders and officials aren't enforcing the governor's coronavirus mandates, even as state recently elevated the county to the state's second-highest level of Covid-19 risk.
+But Greeley is the seat of Weld County, where leaders and officials aren't enforcing the governor's coronavirus mandates, even as the state recently elevated the county to the state's second-highest level of Covid-19 risk.

 The county is now in the red tier, which bans or limits a number of activities, including limiting restaurants to takeout or delivery only, bans all indoor seated events and entertainment, and lowers last call for bars to 8 p.m.